|

 The following is the philosophy of Charles Schultz, the creator of the "Peanuts" comic strip.

 You don't have to actually answer the questions.
-Just read the e-mail straight through, and you'll get the point.
+Just read the e-mail straight through, and you'll get the point.1.
+Name the five wealthiest people in the world.

 2. Name the last five Heisman trophy winners.